 - A. To recognize and guarantee the right to dissent and protest in an orderly fashion, following the norms established by the University.
 Under no circumstance should any protest or dissent disrupt normal University activities. - B. The disciplinary system set in place at UCC proposes to: - 1.
-Advise the student of the consequences of his/her actions. - 2.
-Advise the student of his/her responsibilities to the University and the Puerto Rican community.

-3. Guarantee institutional order.
+Advise the student of the consequences of their actions. - 2.
+Advise the student of their responsibilities to the University and the Puerto Rican community. - 3.
+Guarantee institutional order.